mmosca/FormationFlightDocs/docs/faq.md

 You'll need a small radio attached to your flight controller that communicates with other FormationFlight users.
 The preferred hardware choice are 2.4GHz receivers intended for the [ExpressLRS](https://github.com/ExpressLRS/ExpressLRS) project.
 These receivers are extremely small (10mm x 10mm), lightweight (0.5g), and inexpensive ($10 USD) compared to other hardware choices.
 They communicate over 2.4GHz LoRa and can achieve ranges of 3-5km easily, with some hardware capable of significantly more.

+## Does this support DJI OSD?

+*Yesish*.
+FormationFlight's OSD support is flight controller-specific.
+All three of the supported platforms will work with a full MSP OSD, like [FPV.WTF's MSP-OSD](https://github.com/fpv-wtf/msp-osd), Walksnail, DJI O3, or HDZero.

+*However*, a Caddx Vista system will not work without [FPV.WTF's MSP-OSD](https://github.com/fpv-wtf/msp-osd).

+## Is this RemoteID?

+**NO**.
+FormationFlight is very fundamentally distinct from Remote ID.
+FormationFlight uses a completely different format to Remote ID, and supports [encryption](/advanced/#encryption) for additional privacy if so desired.
+At this time, there are **no plans** to support Remote ID payloads in FormationFlight.
+If that is a feature we consider in the future, it will be **strictly opt-in, off by default**.

 ## I need help, where can I find more information?

 Join our friendly Discord server!
 FormationFlight developers and users hang out in \#help-and-support